![]() ![]() |

 Some general impressions from trainers who have participated in both workshops follow:

 Our program is not able to access some kinds of training locally.
 What are ProLiteracy America’s plans for online training?
-We currently provide online training in three ways:
+We currently provide online training in two ways:

 Comparison of LLA and LVA Tutor Trainer Certification Laubach Literacy Action Literacy Volunteers